alex9311/information-retrieval/documents/Project_idea_document.md

 The second thing we have spent a lot of time in is setting up the development environment.
 We set up an Amazon web server running AMI.
 There is a basic LAMP (linux, apache, mysql, and php) stack running on it.
 We also have phpmyadmin running on the server which will make it much easier to manage our database.
 We have looked into different web application templates we will be able to leverage to speed our development but have not chosen one yet.

+See appendix 2 for our diagram of the execution plan

 #####Week 4 goals
 This week, it will be critical to build a database schema.
 The schema is necessary for almost the whole rest of the application to be developed.
 We also need to select what libraries or templates we are going to be developing with.